saltstack/salt/doc/topics/tutorials/halite.rst

 contains both the cert and key.
 This can be created simply by concatenating the .crt and .key files.

-If you want to use a self signed cert you can create one using the Salt.tls
+If you want to use a self-signed cert, you can create one using the Salt.tls
 module:

 .. code-block:: bash